 For killing fleas once they are on your pet,

 we recommend natural flea powders.
-Only Natural Pet All-in-One Flea Remedy is a powder made from diatomaceous earth that is safe for use on dogs and cats as well as around the home.
+Only Natural Pet All-in-One Flea Remedy is a powder made from calcium carbonate, geraniol and peppermint oil that is safe for use on dogs and cats as well as around the home.
 It kills fleas in all life stages by dehydrating them, a method that is not only non-toxic to pets, humans and the environment, also a method that fleas cannot develop an immunity to, as they do with all other pesticides over time.
-There are many varieties of diatomaceous earth available.
-Some have impurities or contaminants that make them less safe than the type in the All-in-One Flea Remedy.
-The All-in-One Flea Remedy is safe if ingested, so your cat can groom herself all she wants and it will not hurt her.
 It is a very fine powder and a little goes a long way.
 Suggested use is approximately 1 teaspoon per 10 lbs. of body weight.
 Work it in well with your fingers, or use a flea comb to distribute it.
 It needs to be on the skin for it to affect the fleas.

 Bathing your companion is an excellent way to kill fleas.
 Use an essential-oil based repellent shampoo like Only Natural Pet Herbal Defense Shampoo or a soothing shampoo such as oatmeal-based varieties.
 You can add a drop or two of flea repelling essential oils to oatmeal shampoo to make it more "flea unfriendly."
 Lather the neck first, so fleas can't run up onto the head.
 Leave the lather on your pet for a few minutes to help smother any persistent fleas, and then RINSE WELL.
 Soap residue can dry the skin and make the itchiness worse.
 You can follow with Only Natural Herbal Defense Conditioner or Grooming Conditioner to help prevent dry skin.